assassinen/19_site_generator/README.md

 # Encyclopedia

 The script generates html pages from markdown according to config.json.
-You can check it [here](https://noerten.github.io/19_site_generator/)
+You can check the result [here](https://noerten.github.io/19_site_generator/)

 ## How To Use
 Install dependencies `pip install -r requirements.txt`.
-Run the script.
+Run the script `python site_generator.py`.

 # Project Goals